sourcebits-robertbiggs/ChUI-3.5/README.markdown

     // Build ChUI for Windows Phone 8: grunt win_examples

+##Watch Files

+While editing your project, you may find yourself making changes to the LESS files to customize the branding.
+Or you way want to make changes to the examples to see what happens.
+You can use `grunt watch` to tell Grunt to regenerate the output each time you make a change to the source files.
+Here are your options:

+    // Watch all files and regenerate
+    // them when you make changes:
+    grunt watch

+    // Watch only the LESS files:
+    grunt watch:less

+    // Watch only the ChUI.js source files: grunt watch:scripts

+    // Watch the html source files:
+    grunt watch:html

 ###Note

 You do not need Nodejs to use ChocolateChip-UI.
 Nodejs is only used to build the framework and examples from the source files.